IBM-Bluemix-Docs/node/tracing.md

 ![500please](images/500Please.png)

 ### Viewing traces with the Zipkin web UI
 The trace data sent to Zipkin can be viewed with the Zipkin web UI at `localhost:9411`.
-You can see that the **getter** receives user input (they’re wanting to send a 500 character long message to the getter, by using the pusher service):
+You can see that the **getter** receives user input (the user wants to send a 500 character long message to the getter, by using the pusher service):
 ![Getter500msg](images/Getter500Msg.png)

 The user request details are shown.
 Notice the “500” which is the parameter that is provided for the user’s request.
 They wanted to generate a string of 500 characters.
 You can see exactly what the user requested and how long it took to handle this request.
 The contents of the request (payload), returned from the server, isn't visible.